tomy0000000/blog/layouts/README.md

 - Add icons indicating external links

 Custom CSS is loaded and compiled with Tailwind CSS according to [Congo's Documentation](https://jpanther.github.io/congo/docs/advanced-customisation/#overriding-the-stylesheet).

+## Custom i18n

+Congo change `zh-TW` to `zh-Hant` on version 2.9.0 ([Release Note](https://github.com/jpanther/congo/releases/tag/v2.9.0), [Commit](https://github.com/jpanther/congo/commit/f0f9ec268fa81c11766750bc0296b445b7665b50)).

+The ideal solution would be changing the language code but keep the original URL Path by customize the language tag used when building the site, which is also [not supported by Hugo](https://github.com/gohugoio/hugo/issues/9404) at the moment.

+Currently, we will stick to the old language tag by copying the i18n translation in our own codebase.

 ## Custom RSS template